Often you’ve uploaded something to a client’s chart, and you’re just looking for a quick way to find and review the upload.

 Then, either drag and drop them into the upload area, or use the select the “New File/Image” button to use the file finder tool.

-Once you’ve uploaded the file, you have a few options for the settings on the file.
+Once you’ve uploaded the file, you have a few options for the settings:

 Here’s how that edit screen looks: